Book – The Millionaire Next Door (Summary)

 Don’t confuse look for riches.
 Looks can be deceiving.
 Many people, who look rich are far from wealthy or becoming one.
 All their shiny objects are on EMI.
 This is against everything The Millionaire next door proposes.

 The Millionaire Next Door is not written for the benefit of rich people.
 It is designed to enlighten those who are confused and misinformed about what it means to be rich.
 Most people have no idea about the true inner workings of a wealthy household.

-According to Authors Real wealthy get much more pleasure from owning substantial amounts of appreciable assets than from displaying a high-consumption lifestyle.
+According to the Authors, Real wealthy people get much more pleasure from owning substantial amounts of appreciable assets than from displaying a high-consumption lifestyle.

 Another misunderstood concept is better off.
-Most People who comes from humble background consider getting better off means having the expensive house, cars, shiny cloths, fine dines but not financial security.
+Most people who come from humble backgrounds consider getting better off means having an expensive house, cars, shiny cloths, fine dines but not financial security.
 They keep compensating for their poor childhood.

-The Millionaire Next Door divides people in two categories PAW (Prodigious Accumulator of Wealth) and UAW (Under Accumulator of Wealth).
-The book describes life style of these people and choices they make that keeps them in respective categories.
+The Millionaire Next Door divides people into two categories PAW (Prodigious Accumulator of Wealth) and UAW (Under Accumulator of Wealth).
+The book describes the lifestyle of these people and the choices they make that keep them in their respective categories.

 Few Key Points From the Book